chebil/AI-course-book/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Follow existing patterns (see lab notebooks for examples)
+4. Include tests and documentation
-4. Submit a pull request
+5. Submit a pull request

+See [ENHANCEMENT_SUMMARY.md](ENHANCEMENT_SUMMARY.md) for development roadmap and guidelines.

 ---